The Divergent Series: Allegiant: Production

+Development

 Initially intended as a single film based on Allegiant, the producers of The Divergent Series later decided to adapt the novel into two films, similar to what has been done with other young adult novel series adapted into films.
 The two proposed films were originally titled Allegiant — Part One and Allegiant — Part Two; this was later dropped in favor of assigning the films unique names (Allegiant and Ascendant, respectively).

 By March 2015, all of the series cast members had confirmed their involvement, with newcomers Jeff Daniels and Bill Skarsgård added to the cast that April and May, respectively.

+Filming

 Filming began on May 18, 2015, in Atlanta, Georgia, and concluded on August 23, 2015.
 From June 11 to June 23, filming took place at the Lindale Mill in Lindale, Georgia, where the set was being built in late May.